primeau/Larn/README.md

 - nap & show monster movement during when falling asleep
 - auto-pickup
 - secure save game (save hash key in a cookie)
-- store logname and last difficulty to use as defaults, also haswon, taxes
+- store haswon in localstorage
 - add player, levels to gamestate for saving
-- move known* to player
+- move knownspell/scroll/potion to player
 * use mousetrap to parse special keys, parse() for the rest
 - test everything in wizard mode
+- disable tab
+- allow spaces in lognname

 extras:
 - hack-style characters